-- In a pot, add the chicken stock and bring it to a boil.
+- In a pot, add 4 cups low sodium chicken broth and bring it to a boil.

-- Stir the soup a few times to dissolve the miso.
+- Add in 2 ½ tablespoons miso paste and stir the soup a few times to dissolve it.

 - Pour the starch slurry into the soup slowly while stirring.
 Keep stirring until the soup has thickened.

-- In the same bowl, you used to make the corn starch slurry, beat 2 eggs with a fork until they are well mixed.
+- In the same bowl, you used to make the cornstarch slurry, beat 2 eggs with a fork or chopsticks until they are well mixed.

-- Once the soup has come to a boil again, stir the soup in 1 direction a few times to create a whirlwind effect and turn off the heat.
+- Once the soup has come to a simmer again, stir the soup in 1 direction a few times to create a whirlwind effect and turn off the heat.